cookieMr/containerSpringApp/README.md

 To run both containerized databases run the following command in the same location as the `docker-compose.yml` file `docker-compose up`.
 Run the following command to clean everything up `docker-compose down`.
-Both databases are started regardless of Spring profile.
+Both databases will be started regardless of Spring profile.
 This is a pet project, so I am ok with that.

 A chosen Spring profile is hardcoded into this `docker-compose.yml` file.
 By